 By Pan Macmillan

-David Olusoga's vital re-examination of a shared history, A Black History of Britain, will be published to accompany the landmark BBC Two series coming to our screens Autumn 2016.
+David Olusoga's vital re-examination of a shared history, Black and British: A Forgotten History, will be published to accompany the landmark BBC Two series coming to our screens Autumn 2016.

 The book will be a rich and revealing exploration of the extraordinarily long relationship between the British Isles and the people of Africa.
 Drawing on new genetic and genealogical research, original records, expert testimony and contemporary interviews, A Black History of Britain